Visual Modality Prompt for Adapting Vision-Language Object Detectors: Related Work

 \section{Related Work}

-\textbf{Open-Vocabulary Object Detection.} OD is a computer vision task that focuses on identifying objects within an image, providing both labels and their locations~\cite{zhang2021dive}.
-Recent advancements in open-vocabulary OD leverage vision-language models (VLMs) and multimodal alignment at the region level to enable novel concept recognition.
+\textbf{Open-Vocabulary Object Detection.} Recent advancements in open-vocabulary OD leverage vision-language models (VLMs) and multimodal alignment at the region level to enable novel concept recognition.
 For instance, RegionCLIP~\citep{zhong2022regionclip} introduces region-level pseudo labels for contrastive pretraining, effectively supporting both open-vocabulary and zero-shot OD. ~\citet{gu2021open} frame open-vocabulary detection as knowledge distillation, aligning with CLIP’s teacher of visual-text region embeddings. ~\citet{lin2022learning} use bipartite matching for image-text alignment and validate their model on open-vocabulary benchmarks.
 GLIP~\citep{li2022grounded} employs deep multimodal fusion with self-generated box data, demonstrating robust zero-shot detection.
 GLIPv2~\citep{zhang2022glipv2} further enhances vision language tasks using region-grounded pretraining and shows improvements by contrastive learning with other image regions.
-DetCLIP~\citep{yao2022detclip} parallelizes concept formulation, treating phrases as categories and constructing a concept dictionary for alignment.
-CORA~\cite{wu2023cora} adapts CLIP by bridging the domain gap with region prompting and utilizing a class-aware localizer for efficient inference.
 More recently, Grounding DINO~\cite{liu2023grounding} pretrains a multiphase image-text fusion module for both open-vocabulary and referring OD and YOLO-World~\cite{cheng2024yolo} introduces a reparametrizable fusion approach that enables efficient inference in a lightweight model.